 Companies can benefit from using factoring in the following seven situations:

 Cash flow problems can affect companies of any size.
 But smaller and newer companies don’t have the traditional options available to larger companies.
 Factoring can be a great alternative.
 It is easy to qualify for and can be used by small companies.
-The main criteria for qualification is the credit quality of your customers.
-New or small companies with great clients can often get funded.
+The main criterion for qualification is the credit quality of your customers.
+New or small companies with great clients can often qualify for funding.

-Getting funding while trying to turn around a troubled company is a major challenge for management.
+Getting funding while trying to turn around a troubled company is nearly impossible for small businesses.
 The company’s financial statements often don’t look good enough to get bank financing.
 Unfortunately, this time is when they need financing the most.

 Receivables factoring can often help companies that are going through a turnaround.
 It provides a cash flow lifeline that enables the company to improve and become profitable again.
-Often the company is able to get a business line of credit (or similar product) – once the situation improves.
+Usually, the company is able to get a business line of credit (or similar product) once the situation improves.

-Loans and lines of credit are the cheapest form of financing available to most companies.
-And, in many cases, they are the best solution for a company.
+Loans and lines of credit are the cheapest forms of financing available to most companies.
+And in many cases, they are the best solutions for a company.

 Getting conventional bank financing is difficult.
-Lenders provide funding only to companies that have a good track record and solid financials.
+Lenders provide funding only to companies with a good track record and solid financials.
 Furthermore, lenders also shy away from industries they deem “risky.”
 These industries include transportation and construction, among others.

 - Creditworthy commercial clients